hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 comments: true
 title:  "Zeta regularisation black magic"
 categories: [Mathematics, Physics]
-date:  2019-08-04
+date:  2019-08-13
 ---

-**August 4, 2019.** *A technical post on zeta function regularisation of infinite products, and an application to the hot harmonic oscillators.*
+**August 13, 2019.** *A technical post on path integrals, zeta function regularisation of determinants, and an application to hot oscillators.*

 ## Motivation